mmoreram/GearmanBundle/Resources/docs/client.rst

     - It receives a job handle for the submitted job
 - callJob: Call the job with default method.
     - Defined in settings, work annotations or the job annotations
+- getReturnCode: Retrieve the return code from the last requested job.

 Tasks
 ~~~~~